 There are books and websites that teach how to read palms.
 While these guides can often be useful for people who are just starting out, there’s no one set way to do a reading to make it right.

 Most people have a specific question in mind and want to focus more on that subject.
-It’s no use a palm reading going on and on about one aspect that is of no interest to the client.
-Find out what it is that they want from you as a reader, and they will feel more satisfied at the end.
+It’s no use going on and on about one aspect that is of no interest to the client.
+Find out what they want from you as a reader, and they will feel more satisfied in the end.

 Every person is different, and just because a particular mark meant one thing for one person, it doesn’t say it will be the same for the next.